One of the simplest pleasures in Spain is enjoying a nice cup of coffee, whether it’s con leche, solo or anything in between.

 One of the most iconic institutions in Granada.
 From delicious crepes to gigantic milkshakes to funky boho décor, it’s no wonder why Bohemia Jazz Cafe is a place locals hold dear.
 It even has some famous customers: actor Benicio del Toro visited based on the recommendation of a friend!
 If you’re more of a night owl, it’s open until 3 a.m., making it a great place to have some cocktails and enjoy live music.

 Address: Plaza de los Lobos, 11

 Hungry yet?
-Try some Moroccan spiced tea, creamy fresh-baked pastries and more on our Hidden Granada Food & Tapas Adventure.
+Try some rich local wine, fried-in-the-moment fish and more on our Tapas, Taverns & History Tour.
 You’ll meet our friends who love sharing their local food with visitors and learn more about Granada’s dramatic past.
 We hope to see you there!